 COVID-19 has changed our world and the changes may be stressful for some people.
 Fear and anxiety about the disease itself, or the limitations and changes if has brought to your life, can become overwhelming or trigger strong emotions.
-Learning some tips to cope with that stress will help you to protect your mental health during the quarantine.
+Learning some tips to cope with that stress will help you to protect your Mental health treatment in Bakersfield CA and Pheonix AZ during the quarantine.

 Stress from the COVID-19 pandemic can cause: